ajeetblog/blog/_wip/2019-07-08-devopsattitude.md

 DevSecOps is not meant to fail until **Processes, Products backed by People** with the **right attitude followed by continuous learning and improvement**.
 It's not very important how the journey starts but how consistently it improved over time.

 ### Attitude
+Attitude is everything and the same applies when you implement the DevSecOps.

- DevSecOps is not a role
+### DevSecOps is not a role

 Generally, in a project, you define the staffing requirement or onboard engineers as a 'DevSecOps Engineers' with relevant skills and experience to implement DevSecOps road map.
 But always remember
 ***